 In a period of about eight months, I managed to save and invest enough money to get myself a small personal basic income.
-It was easy—if you get the kind of lucky breaks I got.
+It was easy-if you get the kind of lucky breaks I got.
+Of course, you could use the best trading app there is with the hope of making some great returns as I did!
 I’m telling you this story only because it illustrates how much our economic fortunes are determined by luck, how favorably our laws treat people who own stuff (people who have obtained control of natural resources) and how much unearned income is available for redistribution.

 According to my job title, I’m a philosopher.
 My field is not known as a big money-maker.
 But at least since Aristotle, philosophers have occasionally made good money by teaching the children of the rich.
 Aristotle went to Macedon to teach the son of the king.
 I went to the Middle East the children of the oil-rich.
 The history that made parts of the Middle East rich began more than 90 years, as the Ottoman Empire was breaking up.
 Britain and France decided to arbitrarily draw lines on the map of the Middle East to create dependencies that eventually became states.
 Nobody knew at the time how much oil was there or where most of it was.
 So, they had no idea those lines would make eventually some of those countries very rich and others very poor.

 Thanks to those decisions, the small Persian Gulf state of Qatar is now the wealthiest country in the world.
 A few years ago the Emir of Qatar (who basically owns the country) offered huge amounts of money to get big-name Western universities, including Georgetown, to open campuses there.
 Last year Georgetown hired me at a salary about three or four times what I made on my previous job.